The focus of Edsby’s learning evidence system is to support the assessment, evaluation and reporting practices of K-12 teachers.

 |Insert a link to a website or online video.|

-To record a student’s reflection on his or her own learning, click Add Conversational Evidence.
+To record a student’s reflection on his or her own learning, click Student Voice.

-To share the evidence with the student and their parents or guardians, click Share with Student and Parents.
+To share the evidence with the student and their parents or guardians, click Share to Learning Story.
 Students and parents are able to view this shared evidence by navigating to the student’s Learning Story.

 Optional Formative Scoring

-The scale features circles of different colours indicating the level of performance – Level 1 being the red circle and Level 4 being the blue circle.
+The scale features levels of different colors indicating the level of performance – Level 1 being red and Level 4 being blue.
 Click the X to remove the selected level if the Evidence does not require quantitative scoring.

 The level assigned to a specific piece of Evidence is visible in the Organize tab under the Evidence it corresponds to.